BrunoZell/CollectiveIntelligence/litepaper.md

 ## Theoretical Foundations

+- Lambda calculus is used to evaluate whether a given context matches a condition, and further to map values from the matched context to an output, which could be actions (in the case of commitments) or commitments (in the case of conditional commitments).
 - Lattice-based evaluation of state merges like in CUE, with newer values being accepted over older values if in conflict.
 - Order theory to construct a state type as a CRDT (conflict free replicated data type), allowing it to be merged in any order while converging on the global state.
 - Semantically linked metadata with IEML (the Information Economy MetaLanguage), as labels for data nodes in the storage cell.
 IEMLs algebra is based on Alain Connes non-commutative geometry.